-Mobile phones provide many benefits to school life, notably in improving health and safety through better communication with staff in more remote parts of the school campus and on offsite visits.
+Mobile phones provide many benefits to school life, notably in improving health and safety through better communication with staff in more remote parts of the school campus and on off-site visits.
 However, mobile phones, particularly those capable of taking pictures, also present a challenge to the school community to ensure that pupils are safeguarded in relation to the potential for improper use and also that their education is not impeded by the use of mobile phones at inappropriate times.

-The Student handbook/parents' handbook provides information on the use of mobile phones by pupils.
+The school handbook/parents' handbook provides information on the use of mobile phones by pupils.
 Staff must be vigilant to ensure that the use of mobile phones, including their use by volunteers, visitors and pupils is always appropriate and that the safeguarding needs of the pupils are met.
-Any concerns should be discussed with the Headmistress or DSL.
+Any concerns should be discussed with the headmistress or DSL.
 Concerns will be taken seriously, logged and investigated appropriately.
 Where a member of staff, visitor, volunteer or pupil has a mobile phone with the facility to take pictures, its use is subject to the policy on the use of cameras and the manipulation and storage of images, above.

-- On arrival at school staff should switch their phones off to ensure that they do not adversely affect their duties at school and the pupils' education. - In cases of emergency (for example a seriously ill relative) mobile phones should be left in the office, office staff should be alerted and the phone can be left switched on so that a message can be relayed. - Staff may use their phone at break times and lunch time provided that (i) pupils are not present, (ii) they are not on duty and (iii) this does not prevent them from responding to a request for assistance from another member of staff or other aspects of their professional duties.

-- Staff must not use their phone to access any inappropriate material. - The school first aider, Caretaker, Site Manager and Headmistress are exempt from the restrictions on the use of mobile phones whilst on duty so that they can be contacted at all times by the school office in case of emergency. - School mobile phones are available from the school office if needed.
+- On arrival at school staff should switch their phones off to ensure that they do not adversely affect their duties at school and the pupils' education. - In cases of emergency (for example a seriously ill relative) mobile phones should be left in the office, office staff should be alerted and the phone can be left switched on so that a message can be relayed. - Staff should only use their personal mobile phones at a time when the education of pupils is not interrupted or affected. - The school nurse/lead first aider, maintenance man and headmistress are exempt from the restrictions on the use of mobile phones whilst on duty so that they can be contacted at all times by the school office in case of emergency. - School mobile phones are available from the school office.
 A school phone must be collected by members of staff engaged in particular school activities where it is important to maintain communication with the school office.
-These include: - o Use of local offsite facilities swimming pool, theatre, church, - The Webber Independent School sports facilities - o Lessons at more remote parts of the school campus sports fields, the lodge - o Educational visits and away sports fixtures - o Breakfast Club and after school care - o When on duty at the school gate at the beginning and end of the school day - Situations where, by prior arrangement with the headmistress, a single member of staff is directly responsible for a group of pupils and a second member of staff is "on call" nearby. - The number of the school phone used for after school care is published to parents so that they can make contact to provide details of any delays or changes in arrangements.
-This phone is in Enrichment and accessible by one of the members of staff on duty at all times.
+These include: - Use of local offsite facilities swimming pool, theatre, church, - The Webber Independent School sports facilities - Lessons at more remote parts of the school campus sports fields, music annexe, forest school - Educational visits and away sports fixtures - Breakfast Club and after school care - When on duty at the school gate at the beginning and end of the school day - Situations where, by prior arrangement with the headmistress, a single member of staff is directly responsible for a group of pupils and a second member of staff is "on call" nearby. - The number of the school mobile phone used for after school care is published to parents so that they can make contact to provide details of any delays or changes in arrangements.
+This phone must remain switched on and must be carried by one of the members of staff on duty at all times.